Edited: May 1, 2023

 Pick Your Kit!

-The Tulip One Step Tie-Dye Kit we used included everything we needed —dye bottles, dye powder, rubber bands, and plastic gloves.
+The Tulip One Step Tie-Dye Kit we used included everything we needed—dye bottles, dye powder, rubber bands and plastic gloves.
 This kit has already mixed in soda ash, which can help achieve more vibrant colors.
 If your kit doesn’t include soda ash, you can buy it separately and follow these instructions if you’d like, but it’s not required.

 Additional Materials:

-For this tutorial, we used two of our cotton fabric offerings—Cotton Poplin and Cotton Lawn.
+Substrate notes: For this tutorial, we used two of our cotton fabric offerings—Cotton Poplin and Cotton Lawn.
 We’ll fill you in at step 3 with tips on how to best tie-dye each, but when ordering you’ll want to think about characteristics you want your fabric bandanas to have.

 Poplin is a crisp, soft, and durable cotton.
 Lawn is is a bit lighter than Poplin and has more of a silky feel and delicate drape.